UriahShaulMandel/BaldPhone/README.md

 # BaldPhone
-Platform which replaces the phone's interface to a big, simple and friendly one.
+A platform which replaces the phone's interface to a bigger, simpler and friendlier one.

 Main features:
  - Home Launcher